-Management rights, i.e. the right to act on the company’s behalf, can be restricted by the corporate documents of the company or decisions of the general meeting.
-However, it is possible that the manner of acting on behalf of the company is, for example, determined in such a way that certain executives are entitled to act solely in relation to some matters and for other matters, two executives must act jointly – if this is registered in the Commercial Register, then it will be effective in respect of third parties, this also applies in respective of a multi member board of directors in an a.s.
+Management rights, i.e. the right to act on the company’s behalf, can be restricted by the company’s corporate documents or decisions of the general meeting.
+However, it is possible that the manner of acting on behalf of the company is, for example, determined in such a way that certain executives are entitled to act solely in relation to some matters and, for other matters, two executives must act jointly – if this is registered in the Commercial Register, then it will be effective in respect of third parties.
+This also applies in respect of a multi member board of directors in an a.s.
 Restrictions are not effective on third parties, so any breach only gives rise to managers’ liability.
 There are no specific restrictions on foreign managers.

 Directors’ and officers’ liability

 - act with the duty of care of a prudent business manager;